lexemlang/lexem/stdlib/prototypes/list.md

 ## `.freeze()`

-Makes the list constant so it can't be extended, shrinked or modified.
+Makes the list constant so it can't be extended, shrank or modified.

 ```lxm
 list.freeze()